| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 ▣ "He has avenged the blood of His bond-servants on Her" This may be an allusion to Deut.
 32:43 or 2 Kgs.
 9:7 (cf. Rom.
 12:19).
 God acts on behalf of the prayers of His saints (cf. Rev. 6:9-11; Matt.
 7:7-8; 21:22; John 21:22; 14:13-14; 15:7,16; 16:23-24, 26; James 4:2; 1 John 3:22; 5:14-16).

 19:3 "Her smoke rises up forever and ever" This is an allusion to Isa.
-34:10 which describes universal judgment.
+34:10 which describes complete judgment of Edom.
+This same imagery appeared in Rev. 14:11.
 We must remember that this literary genre (apocalyptic) uses symbols to communicate truth.
 The truth here seems to be one of two possible foci:

 Special Topic: Eternal Punishment

-19:4 "the twenty-four elders" These are one category of angel throne beings.
+19:4 "the twenty-four elders and the four living creatures" These are two categories of angelic throne beings.
 See notes at Rev. 4:4.

 ▣ "Amen" This term is used in Rev. 1:6,7; 3:14; 5:14 and 7:12; 19:4; 22:20; and 22:21.
 It is a form of the OT Hebrew word for "faith" (emeth, cf. Hab.
 2:4).
 Its original etymology was "to be firm" or "to be sure."
 It came to be applied in the OT to the trustworthiness of God.
 However, in the NT, its use is primarily liturgical in the sense of "I agree" or "I affirm."